Sepolian/Meme_sort_v2/CONTEXT.md

 The managed internal file that defines an asset.
 Deleting, moving, or changing the original source file does not change the asset's identity.
 _Avoid_: Cache file, temp copy

+**Clipboard Copy**:
+A representation of an asset placed on the operating-system clipboard for use in another application.
+It does not create a new asset, source record, or library copy.
+_Avoid_: Copy Asset, Export Asset, Library Copy

 **Source Path**:
 The original filesystem path recorded as import metadata.
 It is not the asset identity and the library does not depend on it remaining available.
 _Avoid_: Asset path, canonical path